isomerpages/moe-standrewssec/_co-curricular-activities/Sports & Games/Hockey.md

 variant: tiptap
 ---
 <h2>Hockey</h2>
-<p>Hockey isn’t just a sport at St Andrew’s Secondary School—it’s a passion,
+<p>Hockey isn’t just a sport at St Andrew’s School (Secondary) — it’s a passion,
 a tradition, and a way of life.</p>
 <h4>Why Play Hockey?</h4>
 <p>Hockey is more than just fast-paced action and thrilling goals.
 It builds